 FAQ about fertilizer burn

-Are there other reasons I may have brown spots on my lawn?
+Are there any other reasons I may have brown spots on my lawn?

-If you haven’t fertilized recently, here are a few other reasons you may have brown spots on your lawn:
+If you haven’t fertilized recently, here are a few other reasons your lawn may have brown spots:

 - Insects, such as grubs or chinch bugs